|What is multiple myeloma? Symptoms Diagnosis Treatment Home care Prognosis|

 Effects on the blood:

 As paraprotein levels in the blood increase, the blood becomes thick and sludgy, known as hyperviscosity syndrome (HVS).
-This can cause many potential problems including heart failure, neurological disorders, detached retina, bleeding disorders and kidney failure.
+This can cause many potential problems which include:

 Increased numbers of plasma cells can result in cytopenias (low levels of blood cells) such as thrombocytopenia (low blood platelets), anemia (low red blood cells), neutropenia.